raghumuppa/ELK/xpac/README.md

 ### Creating Certificate for Xpack (Ubuntu 18.04)
-Run any of below command with in the container to create the certificate
+Run any of below command in the Elasticsearch container to create the certificate
 ```
 /bin/elasticsearch-certutil ca      (or)
 /bin/elasticsearch-certutil cert --ca elastic-stack-ca.p12